VAT scope in France

 -

-VAT Rates and Invoicing: Businesses must correctly apply the appropriate VAT rates to their goods or services and issue valid VAT invoices to customers.
-Invoices should contain specific information required by French VAT regulations.
+VAT Rates and Invoicing: Familiarize yourself with the different VAT rates applicable to goods and services in Germany.
+Ensure that you charge the correct VAT rate on your sales and issue proper VAT invoices to your customers.
+The invoices must contain specific information required by the German tax authorities, including your VAT identification number.

 -